 2018 Audit.
-Chair Schwantes introduced Scott Van Buren and Kasey Nelson of Westberg Eischens.
 Scott Van Buren presented the 2018 audit (see attached) noting it is in full compliance with the Government Accounting Standards Board (GASB) and is a clean or unqualified opinion.
 The audit includes a Management's Discussion and Analysis, which is new for the EDC's audit, but has been a requirement for several years.
 The Management's Discussion and Analysis helps new board members and others understand the work being done by the EDC.
 Pages 6-9 contain comparative financial information from 2017 to 2018.
 Cash increased due to the EDC receiving the assets of the Willmar Area Multicultural Business Center (WAMBC).
 Kasey Nelson reviewed the Balance Sheet on page 10.
 The net pension liability is new and is per GASB Statement No. 68 related to Public Employee's Retirement Association (PERA) benefits and is just under one year's payroll.
 Detail is included in the notes.
 Revenues and expenditures were comparable from 2017 to 2018.
-The transfer of \$103,472 is for the WAMBC assets.
+The transfer of \$103,472 is the WAMBC assets.
 Page 12 is a comparison of actual to budget.
-Expenditures were less than budget, mainly due to grants not being received, the TIGER II grant and professional fees.
+Expenditures were less than budget, mainly due to grants not being received, the unexpended TIGER II grant and lower professional fees.
 Van Buren noted the EDC did well compared to its budget.
 Fund Balances are noted on page 16, 63% of which is unrestricted.
 Restricted balances include loan funds, the CEO program, tourism development and other smaller balances.
 Deposits are required to be insured by the FDIC and page 17 shows the required amount was insured.
 Note 8 on page 25 is relative to the transfer of WAMBC assets.
 The assets were capitalized as assets of the EDC.
 Note 9 on page 25 is the adjustment for PERA that had to be implemented per GASB.
-The notes on pages 26-28 are related to requirements of GASB.
 The notes on page 31 disclose that Westberg Eischens prepared financial statements.
 As to the separation of duties on page 32, Van Buren stated that due to a small staff and organization, it is hard to keep duties separate, which is not uncommon.
 Van Buren indicated this is where board involvement comes in.
-Van Buren encouraged the board to ask questions as the financials show the stability of the organization and if you are accomplishing your goals.
-Van Buren stated the board could at some point spend down funds.
 Westberg Eischens also disclosed on page 33 that it made material adjustments to the financials, mainly due to PERA and setting up an allowance for the CEO loans.
 Aaron Backman noted the CEO program is a pass through and work is done at the direction of the CEO board.
-Madsen expressed his appreciation for the information and the explanation of GASB.